cz5959/GWAS-frontera/README.md

 ## Software
 *plink v1.9 beta* (Purcell, S. & Chang, C 2021)
 *plink v2.0 alpha* (Purcell, S. & Chang, C 2020)
-*LDSC v1.0.1*  (Bulik-Sullivan et al. 2015)
+- Download both to the directory containing all the scripts *LDSC v1.0.1*  (Bulik-Sullivan et al. 2015)
 Ensembl command line *variant effect predictor (VEP) v106* (McLaren et al. 2016)
 - We used the command line VEP tool to annotate SNPs, following documentation listed on the website
-- We downloaded cache files for human genome assembly GRCh37 using INSTALL.pl
+- We downloaded cache files for human genome assembly GRCh37 using INSTALL.pl to $ENSEMBL_CACHE
 - perl module Set::IntervalTree also needs to be installed to use the --nearest flag for VEP
 *mashr* package in R (Urbut, et al. 2019)